top of page

 When we use the term "languish," we emphasize a state of physical or emotional deterioration, where one's vitality and energy diminish, leading to a sense of decline or stagnation.
 People or things can languish, whether it's someone languishing in a hospital bed, a neglected plant languishing without water, or a project languishing due to lack of attention.
 Languishing often implies a yearning for improvement or relief from the state of neglect or suffering.
 This verb conveys a sense of longing for renewal and recovery, as those who languish often need intervention, care, or change to regain their vitality and well-being.

-Example sentences of languish
+Example sentences containing languish

 1. After his wife's death, he began to languish in his solitary apartment.